 1. Black cat, “The Tomb of Ligeia” (1965)

-If you like your horror movies Gothic as hell and starring Vincent Price, then you will love this entry based on the Poe story.
-Price is a widower whose new wife is haunted by his late wife Ligieia in the form a vengeful black cat.
+If you like your horror movies Gothic as hell and starring Vincent Price, then you will love this entry based on the Edgar Allan Poe story.
+Price’s new bride is haunted by his late wife Ligieia in the form a vengeful black cat.
 It’s the final Poe film Price made with Roger Corman.